The Bronfman Fellowship

-The Bronfman Fellowship selects 26 outstanding North American teenagers and 20 Israeli teenagers for a rigorous academic year of seminars including a free, five-week trip to Israel for North American Fellows ("Bronfmanim") between the summer of Fellows’ junior and senior years of high school, and a free trip to the United States for Israeli Fellows ("Amitim") during their final year of high school.
-The program educates and inspires exceptional young Jews from diverse backgrounds to grow into leaders grounded in their Jewish identity and committed to pluralism.
+The Bronfman Fellowship selects 26 outstanding North American teenagers and 22 Israeli teenagers for a rigorous academic year of seminars including a free, five-week trip to Israel for North American Fellows between the summer of Fellows’ junior and senior years of high school, and a free trip to the United States for Israeli Fellows during their final year of high school.
+The program educates exceptional young Jews from diverse backgrounds to grow into leaders grounded in their Jewish identity and committed to pluralism.